sj1999-BIT/tp/docs/UserGuide.md

 ### Undoing last change : `undo`
 This feature allows you to undo a change to the contact list if you think the change is a mistake.

-To undo the last change that was made to the contact list.
+To undo the last change that was made to the contact list:
 1. Type the command: `undo` in the command box.
 2. Press Enter.